 From 1987 to 1989, Mr. Levin served as Director of the NCSEJ’s Washington office.
 He has been a member of the organization’s professional staff since 1980.
 Prior to coming to NCSJ, he worked for the American Israel Public Affairs Committee (AIPAC).
 Mr. Levin is a graduate of the University of Maryland.

-Lesley L. Weiss is Deputy Director.
-She travels frequently to Eurasia and Eastern Europe, where she coordinates democracy initiatives, community education and outreach efforts, and promotes partnerships between American Jewish communities and communities in the region.
+Lesley Weiss is the Deputy Director of NCSEJ.
+She travels frequently to Eurasia and Eastern Europe, where she coordinates democracy initiatives, community education, and outreach efforts, and promotes partnerships between American Jewish communities and communities in the region.
 She monitors compliance by the governments of the region in the areas of free emigration and religious and cultural rights.

-In April 2011, President Obama appointed Ms. Weiss as a Member of the U.S. Commission for the Preservation of America's Heritage Abroad.
-In January 2013, the President designated her as Chair of the Commission since 2011.
+In January 2013 President Obama appointed Ms. Weiss the Chair of the U.S. Commission for the Preservation of America's Heritage Abroad, having served as a Member of the Commission since 2011.
 She served as Chair until October 2017.

-Ilya Bezruchko is NCSEJ's Ukraine representative on the ground.
-Ilya is a journalist and blogger based in Kyiv, and travel throughout Ukraine, reporting directly on the well-being of Jewish communities.
+NCSEJ's Ukraine representative on the ground.
+Ilya is a journalist and blogger based in Kyiv, and travels throughout Ukraine, reporting directly on the well-being of Jewish communities.
 He maintains contact with Ukraine's government and the diplomatic community, particular the U.S. and Israeli embassies.
 Ilya Bezruchko has worked at Kyiv's Jewish News One Channel.
 He is a member of the Union of Progressive Judaism in Ukraine's coordinating council and a leader in the Netzer Youth Movement in Ukraine.